-Within T4, section names become the URL.
-For example, a section with the name 'why St Andrews' within the section 'Study at St Andrews' would create this URL:
+Output URIs should be lowercase with hyphens between words.
+For example, a section with the name 'why St Andrews' within the section 'Study at St Andrews' might have this URL:

-This may be shortened by modifying the 'output URI' of the sections to become:
+This may be shortened by modifying the output URI of the section to become:

 Top level URLs

 A top level URL is one directly after www.st-andrews.ac.uk, for example:

 These are reserved for core University services, Schools, research centres and institutes.
 Top level URLs have to be approved by the digital communications team.

 Writing good anchor text

 Anchor text is the text over which a hyperlink is placed and it is very important for search engine optimisation and web accessibility.